Lisbonese: A peculiar folk – What we hate and love about the Lisbonese people

 Small coffee cups

 Sometimes I just like to sit in a café and enjoy a freshly brewed coffee.
 Until a certain point everything goes fine.
-I chose a friendly looking coffee place with a nice view, order a coffee and can’t wait to take the first sip.
+I chose a friendly looking coffee place, order a coffee and can’t wait to take the first sip.

 But then it happens!
 The coffee is served – at the same time my mood darkens.
 A small tiny cup not even fully filled up.

-Sure, the coffee is strong and I guess a normal cup would have made my heart beat faster, but how about a decent caffeinated coffee in an “adult cup”?
+Sure, the coffee is strong and I guess a normal cup would have made my heart beat faster, but how about a decent caffeine coffee in an “adult cup”?

 Sagres, Superbock…that’s it, seriously?